-The Board, through its Sub-Committee on Credit, Risk and Investment, oversees the compliance functions of the Bank.
+The Board, through its Sub-Committee on Risk, oversees the compliance functions of the Bank.
 The Compliance function of the Bank, on monthly basis, updates the management on critical compliance issues within the period pertaining to statutory regulations and Ghana Export-Import Bank policies.

 Management of issues related to anti-money laundering is of core importance to management.
-The issues are aggregated and reported to the Board Credit, Risk and Investment Committee on a quarterly basis.
+The issues are aggregated and reported to the Board Risk Committee on a quarterly basis.

 The Compliance function has standard procedural and policy checklist for every department of the Bank.
-These check list ensures compliance on all regulatory and statutory issues.
-The compliance function has also instituted system to ensure that proper Know-Your-Customer (i.e. KYC) and Customer Due Diligence (i.e. CDD) procedures are followed in line with Bank of Ghana and Financial Intelligence Centre (i.e. FIC) recommendations.
-This is achieved through a developed culture of respecting the standard account opening procedure religiously and a system that fosters a continuous update of our customer data base.
+These checklists ensure compliance with all regulatory and statutory issues.
+The compliance function has also instituted systems to ensure that proper Know-Your-Customer (i.e. KYC) and Customer Due Diligence (i.e. CDD) procedures are followed in line with Bank of Ghana and Financial Intelligence Centre (i.e. FIC) recommendations.
+This is achieved through a developed culture of respecting the standard account opening procedure religiously and a system that fosters a continuous update of our customer database.